 Part 1 - Limited Capability for Work assessment

 This is to decide if you are eligible to claim ESA.
 The healthcare professional will ask you questions and score you based on your physical and mental abilities.

 It’s not always easy to work out how to get across information about your epilepsy.
 It will be useful to be familiar with the activities and their descriptors before you go.
 This will help you plan the information you need to get across.

 If you score 15 points or more you will be awarded ESA.
 If you don’t score enough points you’ll need to claim Jobseeker’s Allowance instead.
 This is unless you meet one of the exceptional circumstances.

 Even if the decision maker thinks you haven’t passed the limited capability for work assessment, there is one other way you may pass it.
 This is if you have information from a healthcare professional which says that one of two exceptional circumstances apply to you.

 The first exceptional circumstance is about having a life-threatening illness.

-In the second part of the assessment you will be asked more questions about your physical and mental abilities.
-You can read a full list of the descriptors in Appendix 3 of the Disability Rights UK factsheet The work capability assessment
+In this part of the assessment you will be asked more questions about your physical and mental abilities.
+The choices are described as things you cannot do.